Geonovum/sospilot/docs/smartemission.rst

 .. figure:: _static/smartem/measurements-table.jpg
    :align: center

-   *Figure - Smart Emission raw measurements stored in Postgres*
+   *Smart Emission raw measurements stored in Postgres*

 Using a Postgres VIEW the two tables can be combined via an ``INNER JOIN`` to provide measurements with location.
 This VIEW can be used as a WMS/WFS data source in GeoServer.